 in bed, sitting, and standing.
 You should move slowly when getting up from the bed

-to avoid any dizziness from the long period of bed rest.
+to prevent any dizziness from the long period of bed rest.

 You may be given pain medicine for pain or discomfort related to the insertion site

-or having to lie flat and still for a prolonged period.
+or from having to lie flat and still for a prolonged period.